Table of contents:

 The dynamics of employee resignations and layoffs have changed.
 Employees now are less frightened than they were decades ago.
 This is primarily because employees have understood their worth and know opportunities are available in abundance, full-time or contract-based.
 With work from home becoming a norm, and remote and hybrid work options increasing, employees find it easier to move on as compared to the period before the pandemic and the great resignation.

-But this approach has made it challenging for employers to hold on to their best employees as compared to the past because an increase in monetary incentives alone does not attract employees anymore.
+But this approach has made it challenging for employers to retain their best employees as compared to the past because an increase in monetary incentives alone does not attract employees anymore.
 Employees' desires are important and employers need to walk that extra mile to retain their employees.
 Use these five employee retention techniques amidst the great resignation and reduce future attrition:

 “People first cultures should be embedded in the organization's DNA”